 All dogs must leave on a collar and leash and cats must leave in an approved pet carrier.
-We also require that your new pet see a private veterinarian within the first 10 days following adoption and recommend he/she leave our facility with at least one dose of flea and heartworm prevention.
+We also require that your new pet see a private veterinarian within the first 15 days following adoption.
+We also require that dogs/puppies leave our facility with at least one dose of flea and heartworm prevention.

 Yes.
 All of our animals are spayed/neutered before leaving our facility.
 Some animals may be pre-adopted if they have not yet received spay/neuter surgery at the time of adoption.
 This means that you can adopt the animal, but you will come to pick up your pet after he/she has received surgery the next weekday.